Adobe Analytics Finds Flight Bookings Fell 24% In August

 “We made the call and it was an upsetting call to make to our closest friends.
 And they understood, you know, they wish we were going.”

-He’s hoping the pandemic will ease so won’t miss out on future vacations.MORE NEWS: ‘Can't Let Her Name Be Taken In Vain’: Gabby Petito's Family Speaks Out Publicly For First Time As Search Continues For Brian Laundrie
+He’s hoping the pandemic will ease so won’t miss out on future vacations.MORE NEWS: YouTube Now Banning All False Claims About Medically Proven Vaccinations

 Adobe Analytics said, for people who are traveling, some of the top domestic destinations are Hawaii, Orlando and Key West in Florida, and Las Vegas.